Globe One Digital: History

 In 2015, the agency became a Μember of EDEE.

-In 2016, Globe One Digital ranked 81st on the “2016 Inc. 5000 Europe” list of fastest growing private companies in Europe, 1st in Greece and 5th in Europe for Advertising & Marketing, with a growth rate of 853% in the previous three fiscal years.
+In 2016, Globe One Digital ranked 81st on the “2016 Inc. 5000 Europe” list of fastest growing private companies in Europe, 1st in Greece and 5th in Europe, for Advertising & Marketing, with a growth rate of 853% in the previous three fiscal years.
 In the same year, the Globo PLC project became a LinkedIn global case study.

-One year later (2017) the Greek agency expanded its business activity in Bulgaria and Romania and became a Member of Hellenic Business Council in Bulgaria (H.B.C.B.).
+One year later (2017), the Greek agency expanded its business activity in Bulgaria and Romania and became a Member of Hellenic Business Council in Bulgaria (H.B.C.B.).
+In June 2023, Globe One Digital opened a new office on the island of Mykonos.

-In 2020, Globe One Digital certified as "Google Digital Champion" in Smart Bidding for its digital marketing services.
+In 2020, Globe One Digital certified as "Google Digital Champion" in Smart Bidding for its digital marketing services and In 2022, was awarded 3 ISO (ISO 22301, ISO 27001, ISO 9001) Certifications by TÜV AUSTRIA Hellas.

+In December 2022 Globe One Digital had become a signatory of the Diversity Charter Greece.

+In February 2023 Globe One Digital has been named Google Premier Partner, ranking among the top 3% of participating companies in Greece and in April 2023, became the Grand Sponsor of Greek Tourism Awards 2023.

 Work

-In 2014 the company begins to contribute to technological and artistic domestic events by participating and supporting them with sponsorships and initiatives.
-Also, the Globe One Digital adopted and developed Corporate Social Responsibility strategies on behalf of non-profit organizations and institutions in Greece.
+In 2014, the company begins to contribute to technological and artistic domestic events by participating and supporting them with sponsorships and initiatives.
+Also, Globe One Digital adopted and developed Corporate Social Responsibility strategies on behalf of non-profit organizations and institutions in Greece.
 As a first step, the agency began supporting the NGO “Smile of the Child” by conducting Google AdWords Campaigns to increase their digital presence and raise public awareness.
+In December 2022, Dimitris Papoutsis, CEO of Globe One Digital, participated in the First Open Dialogue “Act for the Future”, organized by EXELIXI ZOIS and held at Stavros Niarchos Foundation, and in April 2023, the company commenced its sponsorship of Antonis Papakonstantinou, a gold-medalist rowing champion.

-In the last decade the agency has been awarded in Digital Marketing competitions that take place in Greece.
-During the period 2013–2019, Globe One Digital won nine Gold awards for its services and strategies in digital marketing, nine Silver and seven Bronze.
-In 2021 company won the "Best Of The Decade - Top 10 Agency Of The Decade (e-volution awards 2011-2020)" in Greece award.
+Over the last decade, the agency has been awarded in Digital Marketing competitions held in Greece.
+During the period 2013 –2023, Globe One Digital won eleven Gold awards for its services and strategies in digital marketing, ten Silver and eleven Bronze.
+In 2021, company won the "Best Of The Decade - Top 10 Agency Of The Decade (e-volution awards 2011-2020)" in Greece awards and two years later in collaboration with Allianz Direct won 7 Growth Hacking Awards, including the "Most Awarded Growth Hacking Brand.